-The Western Dakota Tech Financial Aid Office is dedicated to administering the U.S. Department of Education’s Title IV Financial Assistance Program in a fair, consistent, and efficient manner.
+The Western Dakota Technical College Financial Aid Office is dedicated to administering the U.S. Department of Education’s Title IV Financial Assistance Program in a fair, consistent, and efficient manner.
 We assist students in seeking funding opportunities in order to fulfill their post-secondary educational goals by providing personalized service, accurate and meaningful interpretation of federal eligibility regulations, and guidance regarding long-term financial considerations and default management.

-The following sections describe the various financial assistance programs available at Western Dakota Tech.
+The following sections describe the various financial assistance programs available at Western Dakota Technical College.
 These descriptions are summaries and do not contain all of the rules and regulations that apply.
 In addition, all of the aid described below is distributed based upon financial need.
 For more information, contact the Financial Aid Team.

 Federal Direct Subsidized Loan